Running Pace Calculator: Min/Km to Min/Mile Converter

 Stick to the pace you planned, not the one your ego wants

-Do that consistently and your running improves without you feeling wrecked all the time.
+Do that consistently and your running improves without you feeling wrecked every week.

 Want Your Running to Actually Improve?